-- Scratching post.
-Give your cat an alternative to shredding your
+- Scratching post or tree.
+Give your cat an alternative

 - Brush/comb, and nail clippers.

-perfectly content to curl up on your bed!
+most cats are perfectly content to curl up on your bed.
 If you want to encourage

 kitty to sleep in her own bed, or if you just think she would like her own

 "private" spot, then there are many types of

 Of course, many cat owners have discovered that their cats prefer a cardboard box to an expensive cat bed (there's just something about cardboard boxes!).
 Try lining a box with soft bedding.

 - Food.
 Are you going to be feeding your cat kibble or canned food, a homemade cooked diet, or raw food - or a combination of these?
 Quality canned food is a great source of water - cats don't drink a lot, so extra water is great.